ajtanskanen/ajtanskanen.github.io/_pages/about.md

 My background is in science and in insurance.
 My [PhD](/publication/2008-05-05-phd) is in mathematics, however, it mostly consider modeling left vertricular cardiac myocytes.
 Then, I moved to modeling insurance things (see, [Publications](/publications)).
 Currently, I am quite interested in applying reinforced learning to life cycle models.
+More on that in [Publications](/publications).

-While I work at the confederation of Finnish industries EK, this is my personal site and does not have any connection to my employer.
+This is my personal site and does not have any connection to my employer.
-At work, I like to entertain the idea that I am quite knowledgeable about pensions and social security.

 Contact
 =====